-The machine weighs in at nearly 40 pounds, a mix of gleaming and brushed steel, commercial-grade sturdy.
 It’s surprisingly easy to set up, even for someone who’s never worked something more complex than a plastic and plexiglass budget-branded coffee machine.
 The setup procedure includes a hardness test of your tap water so the machine can account for that factor and keep it from adversely affecting the flavor of your brew.
 You fill up the 84-ounce water tank that fits in the back of the machine, put your fresh-roasted beans in the hopper on top, and the touch screen guides you the rest of the way.

 The screen works like a smartphone, allowing you to swipe and press your selections.
 The menu displays preset icons for espresso, long black/Americano, latte, flat white, and cappuccino, and you can add up to eight customized recipes of your own.

 It prompts you through the automated process of grinding, brewing, and milk frothing.
 The built-in burr grinder is fully adjustable for fineness-coarseness, but the default setting worked perfectly for me.
 The grounds collect in the machine's hefty commercial portafilter, then an internal fan blows for a few seconds to tamp them to the ideal level of compactness.

 Move the portafilter into the brewing head, put your mug below and hit “brew,” and the machine delivers espresso the consistency “of warm, dripping honey” – as the instruction manual puts it, and if there’s a more alluring description of this espresso, I’ve yet to find it.